tommasosansone91/aqi_luftdaten/dev_utils/explain_the_app/models.md

 This is the so-called "history data model".

-It contains all the processed data got from the raw data coming from the Luftdaten API, for each location.
+It contains all the processed data got from the raw data coming from the Sensor Community API, for each location.

 #### RealtimeDatapoints